Gathering Project Requirements: The Foundation for a Smooth Start to Software Development

 Simply put, by striving to make development fast, cheap, and detailed, you can choose only two of these three conditions.
 Otherwise, you’ll have to sacrifice quality, which is determined by the sum of these three factors.

 To correctly prioritize when interacting with a vendor, it’s useful to rely on a framework.
-A fairly convenient approach is the three-type classification of project requirements.
+A fairly convenient approach is the three-type classification of project requirements in software development.

 In How to Create a Product That Investors Will Commit To, we mentioned that by getting carried away with the technical side, many founders forget about the value they should bring to customers (meaning the reason why customers buy the product).